InsightsNet/texannotate/README.md

 pip install -r requirements.txt
 ```

-For example, you wish to compile the LaTeX project for arXiv paper
+For example, you wish to annotate the LaTeX project for arXiv paper
-1601.00978.
+[1601.00978](https://arxiv.org/pdf/1601.00978).
 First, fetch the sources for the project:

 ```bash
 mkdir downloaded